AWS Lambda Custom Integration

 };

-1. On the Catalog tab, click AWS Custom Lambda.
-The Connect AWS Custom Lambda page appears.
+1. On the Catalog tab, click AWS Lambda Custom Integration.
+The Connect Integration page appears.

 If the desired connector is not listed, click + Add new connector and follow the instructions for creating an AWS connector.